coleifer/peewee/docs/peewee/api.rst

         :param list models: A list of models.
         :param bool safe: Check first whether the table exists before attempting to create it.

         This method should be used for creating tables as it will resolve the model dependency graph and ensure the tables are created in the correct order.
+This method will also create any indexes and constraints defined on the models.

         Usage: